mavlink/mavros/mavros/README.md

 ### Required tools

-Most of the ROS dependencies are supported and installed by rosdep, including external libraries as Eigen and Boost.
+Most of the ROS dependencies are supported and installed by `rosdep`, including external libraries as Eigen and Boost.

 [GeographicLib][geolib] can be installed by `apt-get` and it is already included on the rosdep of MAVROS package.
-It is also possible to compile it and install it from src but be advised to have the proper install directories the same as the onesof the `apt-get` install, in order to make sure that the `FindGeographicLib.cmake` finds the required shared libraries (`libGeographic.so`).
+It is also possible to compile it and install it from src but be advised to have the proper install directories the same as the ones of the `apt-get` install, in order to make sure that the `FindGeographicLib.cmake` finds the required shared libraries (`libGeographic.so`).

-Since **GeographicLib requires certain datasets** (mainly the geoid dataset) so to fulfill certain calculations.
-These need to be installed manually by the user using `geographiclib-tools`, which can be installed by `apt-get` in Debian systems.
+Since **GeographicLib requires certain datasets** (mainly the geoid dataset) so to fulfill certain calculations, these need to be installed manually by the user using `geographiclib-tools`, which can be installed by `apt-get` in Debian systems.
 For a quicker procedure, just **run the available script in the "tools" folder, `install_geographiclib_datasets.sh`**.